xmaple555/C-Programming-Note/README.md

 ```
 When the above example is executed, it produces the answer `3.4`.

-It should be noted here that the answer would be 3 if we didn't convert the sum's type.
+It should be noted here that the answer would be 3 if we didn't convert the type of sum.

 ## Printf Format String